Moran Benhar, Ph.D.

 See more information here

 Mammalian cells continuously generate oxidants as part of normal aerobic metabolism and in response to diverse external stimuli (growth factors, hormones, stress signals, etc.).
 Several types of biological ‘reactive species’ are known and named according to the nature of the reactive atom, that is, oxygen, nitrogen or sulfur: reactive oxygen species (ROS), reactive nitrogen species (RNS) and reactive sulfur species (RSS).
-Notable examples include superoxide (O2), hydrogen peroxide (H2O2), nitric oxide (NO) and hydrogen sulfide (H2S).⋅
+Notable examples include superoxide (O2⋅–), hydrogen peroxide (H2O2), nitric oxide (NO) and hydrogen sulfide (H2S).⋅ The najor antioixdant systems, the glutathione and thioredoxin systems, play key roles in protectiong cells from oxidative stress and regulation of ROS signaling.

 Cysteines confer redox regulation of protein function, namely the reversible post-translational modification that alters protein activity as a result of change in its oxidation state.
 In response to changes in cellular levels of ROS, RNS or RSS cysteine thiol (-SH) groups undergo a spectrum of covalent modifications (see Figure).
 These reversible thiol modifications are increasingly recognized to regulate a wide range of cellular functions, such as proliferation, migration, differentiation, and death.